-Thereafter, the Agreement shall continue in full force and effect from year to year subject to the right of either party to serve notice to commence bargaining as provided for in the Labour Relations Code.
+Thereafter, the agreement shall continue in full force and effect subject to the right of either party to serve notice to commence bargaining as provided for in the Labour Relations Code.

 (b) All notices on behalf of the Union shall be given by the President of the Union or appointed designate.
 Similar notices on behalf of the Employer shall be given by the Director of the Association.